sandranymark/Retriver-Tracking/README.md

 ---

-## 🧑‍⚖️ For opponent – how to test the app
+## 🧑‍⚖️ For Reviewer – how to test the app

 1. Go to 👉 [https://ex.dev.nymark.nu](https://ex.dev.nymark.nu)
 2. Register an account